Vytez/Checklistable/docs/checklists/tales_of_vesperia/important_items_and_events.md

 - [ ] Toward the left of the blastia when Repede is at least level 60 to get Repede's **Tough Hound** title (Tough Hound).
 - [ ] Rest at the inn for a scene between the Spirits (Conversation between the Spirits).
 - [ ] Enter Aurnion and you will get Raven's **Shining Star** title if Raven has at least 100 Skills (Encouragement Of The Schwann Team Part 1).
+- [ ] Find Drake near the northwest for Yuri's **Certified Soldier** title (Estelle's Teacher Part 5).
+- [ ] After (Estelle's Teacher Part 5), talk to Drake in the northeast of Aurnion for Flynn's **Ideal Commandant** title.
+- [ ] Find Drake in the northeast of Aurnion for Estelle's **Worldly Adventurer** title (Estelle's Teacher Part 6).
+- [ ] Speak with the doctor in the inn.
+Reenter the inn and speak with the Doctor again.
+Speak with the man that is near the inn owner.
+Once your party have healed at least 4,000,000 health, head toward the inn for Estelle's **Dedicated Paramedic** title.
+- [ ] Set Raven as the on-screen character and enter Aurnion.
+Speak with Drake at the right of the blastia for Raven's Vanji Lost (Rebuilding The Union Final Part).
+- [ ] You can find Miska's last book in the Guard's headquarters in Aurnion.
+Report back to Miska and answer the questions correctly for Rita's **Miska Doctoral Degree** title.

 #### Open World

 - [ ] Sail to the west of Nordopolica to find a harvest point.
 Check it to earn Patty's **Head-turner** title.
 - [ ] Sail to the west of the Manor of the Wicked to find a harvest point.
 Check it to get the **Leoluca** for Patty.
 - [ ] Fly to the eastern section of the Yurzorea continent and enter the rock formation for the Sorcerer Ring Level 5 (Fell Arms Part 6).
+- [ ] Repeatedly use any tent item on the World Map for Flynn to learn **Dazzling Spin**.

 #### King of Adventure